 Walkie two was taken on Blackpool Central Pier in the late Forties.
 The V1 display which featured on the pier just after the war (which can be seen on the site) has gone but the Bicycle ride is still there.
 This is a busy walkie scene; Miss Bradbury and her father are walking toward the cameraman, but you can see a queue of people behind them waiting their turn.

-Lastly Miss Bradbury is back in Blackpool for walkie three, this time the North Pier, but with her boyfriend (or perhaps by now her husband) on her right (Uncle on her left?) rather than her parents.
+Lastly Miss Bradbury is back in Blackpool for walkie three, this time the South Pier, but with her boyfriend (or perhaps by now her husband) on her right (Uncle on her left?) rather than her parents.
 She also has a box camera of some sort with her and the patterned frock suggests early Fifties.
+Thanks also to Graham Walton.

 This walkie was sent by Christine Edwards who is trying to find the exact location.
 It shows her parents Don and Kath on their honeymoon in Blackpool in August 1950 (one of them has written the information on the back), dressed in the outfits they were married in.
 The couple look very happy, and were together for over sixty years.